Stroll and explore at your own pace Aljezur through a walking tour in one of the main villages of the Vicentina Coast in Algarve, Portugal.

 It is a tour in the Historic Centre of Aljezur, where you will walk through old houses in white terraced between Aljezur River and the Castle.
-In this pleasant village, you visit the main points of interest, mainly linked to the Islamic presence and the Aljezur River, and enjoy the excellent view of the surrounding landscape.
+In this pleasant village, you visit the main points of interest, mainly linked to the Islamic presence in Portugal and the Aljezur River, and enjoy the excellent view of the surrounding landscape.
 Take water and comfortable shoes!

 Aljezur is a quiet village in the Algarve (al-Gharb, in Arabic means west), near the Atlantic Ocean coast, set in the Southwest Alentejo and Vicentina Coast Natural Park.
 The village had its peak in the Islamic occupation of Al-Andaluz (8th-13th century), which left customs and traditions that still remain, and a great importance in the medieval period.
-However, Aljezur is today a major tourist center for surf and beach lovers, unique and wild (Atlantic Ocean) and offers excellent cuisine.
+However, Aljezur is today a major tourist center for surf and beach lovers in Portugal, unique and wild (Atlantic Ocean) and offers excellent cuisine.

 - Walking time (estimated): 2 hours (30 minutes in linear path)